vuminh908/game-show-buzzer-system/README.md

 - [X] Detect button input
 - [X] Implement debouncing
 - [X] Implement "lockout" functionality described above (with an additional button to reset everything)
-- [ ] Add LEDs - one for each player - to light up with the corresponding button that was pressed first (maybe add a buzzer, too)
+- [X] Add LEDs - one for each player - to light up with the corresponding button that was pressed first (add a buzzer, too)
-- [ ] Finalize all hardware components and move them from a breadboard to a perfboard (maybe use an Arduino Nano, too)
+- [ ] Finalize all hardware components and move them from a breadboard to a perfboard (try a Teensy LC in place of an Arduino Uno)
 - [ ] 3D print a housing for each button and a case for the perfboard and Arduino, use cables to connect each button to the case (maybe old telephone cable)
 - [ ] Assemble everything!
+- [ ] Testing and debugging